 Tip 1: Find Better Examples to Model

 One way to change your approach to money is to find new role models.
-They can be someone famous like Dave Ramsey or Suze Orman, or someone closer to home.
-In my case, it was the parents of a close friend (and people like Dave Ramsey and Suze Orman).
+They can be someone famous like Ed Slott or Suze Orman, or someone closer to home.
+In my case, it was the parents of a close friend (and people like Suze Orman).

 I spent my junior year of college in England where I met a very good friend of mine (who remains a good friend to this day—XOXO!).
 His family was kind enough to let me stay at their house on weekends and during school breaks, so I got to see first-hand how his parents spent their money.

 One of the first things I noticed was that unlike my family they rarely ate out.
 Even if they planned a day trip to the coast, they would pack sandwiches and drinks.